-The AMCI logo is a trademark of Advanced Micro Controls Inc. "CIP" is a trademark of Open DeviceNet Vendor Association, Inc. "EtherNet/IP" is a trademark of ControlNet International, Ltd. under license by Open DeviceNet Vendor Association, Inc. "Adobe" and "Acrobat" are registered trademarks of Adobe Systems Incorporated.
+The AMCI logo is a trademark of Advanced Micro Controls Inc. "CIP" is a trademark of Open DeviceNet Vendor Association, Inc. "EtherNet/IP" is a trademark of ControlNet International, Ltd. under license by Open DeviceNet Vendor Association, Inc. "PROFINET" is a registered trademark of PROFIBUS & PROFINET International (PI).
+"Adobe" and "Acrobat" are registered trademarks of Adobe Systems Incorporated.